If your questions are not answered below, please feel free to contact us:

 If you will not be able to attend, it is important that you contact us as soon as possible.

-If you would like to defer admission to a later time, let us know as soon as possible by email or telephone.
-Then follow up with a letter by postal mail (so that we have your signature).
-Deferral is normally granted and you will receive a response by postal mail.
-Deferral for one or two semesters will not be a problem.
-Longer periods may be more difficult to accommodate.
+If you would like to defer admission to a later time, let us know as soon as possible by email to email@example.com.
+Deferral is normally granted and you will receive a response by email from the aforementioned address.
+Deferrals can be requested for one or two semesters in the future.

 If you do not come to Cornell in the original or following semester, the deposit paid with your acceptance of admission is forfeited.